rpahlevy/slim-auth-basic/README.md

 #### 1. Basic Auth

-Applied only on `/api/login` URL, used for login/authorize.
+Applied only on `/api/login` URL, used for login / authorize.
 Default account is hard-coded:
 ```shell
 email: admin@abc.com
 paswd: admin99